-13. Have you ever returned a dog to a breeder?
+13. Have you ever returned a dog to a breeder or store?
 Why?

-16. If you cannot keep this dog at any time, will you contact the breeder
+16. If you cannot keep this dog at any time, or for any reason, will you contact the breeder for

 17. How long have you planned to get a Border Collie?

-1. Do you agree to contact the breeder if the you cannot keep the dog for any reason?
-Yes No _____
+1. Do you agree to contact the breeder from whom you purchased the dog from if you cannot keep the dog for any

-2. Do you agree to not surrender this dog to a shelter or any other person other than the breeder?
-Yes No ______
+2. Do you agree to not surrender this dog to a shelter or any other person other than the breeder from whom you purchased

 3. Do you agree to properly care of this dog including quality food, fresh water, shelter, a safe property with a fence or dog

 4. Do you agree and understand that if this dog is being flown to you that dogs can only be flown during certain periods of the